madroxdupe42/peacefulscience.org/content/about/mission-and-values.md

 ---
 aliases:
 - /mission-and-values/
-authors:
-- swamidass
-categories:
-- news
+- /articles/mission-and-values/
 commenturl: "http://discourse.peacefulscience.org/t/our-mission-and-values/10208"
 date: "2020-04-18T21:00:28"
-description: We fill a unique role in the conversation.
+description: Peaceful Science fills a unique role in the conversation.
 Our values will be made more concrete as we align our organization, community, blog, and forum to this mission.
 feature: true
-headerimage:
-  src: /img/2019/07/PS-logo-stacked-black.png
-title: Our Mission and Values
+title:  Mission and Values
 ---

-Over the last year, Peaceful Science's mission and values became clear.
-Private discussion among our advisory council, friends, and consultants clarified that we can rise into a unique role in the societal conversation.
 We are oriented around science, intending to support trustworthy scientists as they engage the public.

-In the coming year, our values will be more concrete understood as we align our organization, community, blog, and forum to this mission.
+We are rising into unique role in the societal conversation.

 ## Our Mission

-*Peaceful Science*'s mission is to advance a civic practice of science...\
+*Peaceful Science*'s mission is to advance a civic practice of science...

-\
-...by seeking dialogue in discord and understanding across disagreements, \
+  ...by seeking dialogue in discord and understanding across disagreements,

-...by fostering interdisciplinary scholarship engaged with science and the public, and\
+  ...by fostering interdisciplinary scholarship engaged with science and the public, and

   ...by encouraging conversation around the grand question: *what does it mean to be human?*

 ## Trust, Questions, and Virtues